Object Map

 Target Object: Source

-It is required to switch context so that if the source needs some update.
-However, if the source object is not fully fetched (Source can be set with primary object) then set operations will not work.
+If the source needs some update then it is required to switch the context.
+However, if the source object is not fully fetched (source can be set with primary object) then set operations will not work.

 Copy Object

-It is used to copy an object from the source context into the target context.
+Copy Object is used to copy an object from the source context into the target context.
 It takes condition as an input.
 The condition is to identify whether to copy direct methods only or include sub objects also.
-If the condition is evaluated TRUE, it will copy everything.
+If the condition is evaluated True, it will copy everything.

 Syntax